AggressivelyMeows/Pomf.py/README.md

 # Pomf.py
-Pomf.se uploader in Python3.5+
+Pomf.se uploader made in Python3.5+.

 This script makes it so you can upload to any pomf.se site, only requiring the url of the site.
+The script is also small enough to be taken wherever you need it to go, only taking up a single file.
+This script also needs `requests` but seeing as thats such a widely installed module, i dont think anyone DOESNT have it installed!

 ## Getting started
 To get started with pomf.py first you must have Python 3.5 or higher as it makes use of asyncio.
 There is a non-async version you can download in the Github if you want to use it on anything below Python3.5.